 The second thing I would recommend is don’t buy the absolute, cheapest model you can find.
-You don’t have to buy a $500 guitar, but if you want an instrument that is going to stay in tune and be easy to play try to get a decent quality brand like Yamaha, Fender (or at least their budget brand Squier, Epiphone (Gibson’s budget brand) or Cordoba.
-It is very easy to spend a lot of money on an instrument, but if you are just trying out guitar to see if it is something you want to get into there are lots of very playable options for a reasonably good price
+You don’t have to buy a $500 guitar, but if you want an instrument that is going to stay in tune and be easy to play, try to get a decent quality brand like Yamaha, Fender (or at least their budget brand Squier, Epiphone (Gibson’s budget brand) or Cordoba.
+It is very easy to spend a lot of money on an instrument, but if you are trying out a guitar to see if it is something you want to get into there are lots of very playable options for a reasonably good price

 Squier by Fender Bullet Strat

 The Bullet Strat is a great beginner option for a teen.
 It is a classic Stratocaster shape from Fender’s budget brand Squier.
 The weight, size of the neck and the color options make this a perfect electric that will suit most teen’s needs very well.
 It’s excellent quality for the price.

 This Squier Telecaster is very similar to the Stratocaster (above) but has a Telecaster shape which is a little different from the Strat.
 It comes in some beautiful color options and would make a great first guitar that will play well without having to spend the big bucks on the fancier models.